-- In the current five year plan period Hungarian-Soviet trade is to rise by 60%.
-Hungary along with other East European countries has expressed concern about supplies of raw materials in the long term.
-Hungary is dependent on Soviet exports in this sphere and has attempted to obtain some Soviet commitments for the period up to 1985.
-The Soviet Union, for its part, has been showing some reluctance to meet automatically all such Hungarian demands.
-It is likely that Hungary, besides being expected to contribute towards raw material exploitation on Soviet territory in conjunction with other East European countries, will also have to increase her purchases of Soviet machinery and consumer goods.
-The percentage of raw materials coming from the Soviet Union may decline relatively though it will increase absolutely. margin, for example, of Hungarian oil requirements not covered by Soviet deliveries may reach 4.5 million tons by 1975 and this helps to explain the negotiations which the Hungarians have been conducting with Iraq, Egypt, Libya and Nigeria in recent years for the supply of crude oil and with Czechoslovakia and Yugoslavia for the construction of a pipeline to carry oil from the Adriatic (see Appendix IX). - 99.
-Within CMEA, the Hungarians have shown themselves disposed to stand up for their own interests.
-The terms of the "Complex Programme" adopted at the 25 Session (1971) of the CMEA, with references to increased multilateralism, more rational pricing and exchange rates would seem to incorporate Hungarian views.
-But the Hungarians have, in deference to CMEA policy engaged to expand their trade with Eastern Europe faster than trade with the West and in 1972 this was the case and it is evident that bilateral trade agreements will remain the major medium of intra-CMEA economic relations. - 100.
+- 119. Within CMEA, the Hungarians have shown themselves The terms of disposed to stand up for their own interests. the "Complex Programme" adopted at the 25 Session (1971) of the CMEA, with references to increased multilateralism, more rational pricing and exchange rates would seem to incorporate Hungarian views.
+But the Hungarians have, in deference to CMFA policy engaged to expand their trade with Eastern Europe faster than trade with the West and in 1972 this was the case and it is evident that bilateral trade agreements will remain the major medium of intra-CMEA economic relations. - 120.
 Hungary, one of the more active CMEA countries, as far as industrial co-operation is concerned, is likely in the period up to 1975 to become increasingly involved in specialization and co-operation agreements with other East European countries and to a lesser extent with the Soviet Union.
-Hungary has repeatedly emphasized the need for specialization in the engineering sector and the speed up of standardization generally within CMEA. - 101.
-The new law enacting the 1970 Decree on Foreign Investment which came into effect last year allows the establishment of joint enterprises on Hungarian as well as foreign soil particularly for market research and marketing activities.
-The law provides for foreign legal entities, companies and corporations to participate in associations formed in Hungary to the extent of 49% holding by the non-Hungarian partner (this may be in the form of joint enterprises, joint stock companies or limited liability companies).
-The Hungarian Government, for its part guarantees free transfer of profits and repatriation of capital, via the National Bank of Hungary, in the investor's This can apply to both Communist and own currency.
-However the Hungarians have made it non-Communist partners. clear that western investment and involvement will not be permitted as for example, on the scale it is in Yugoslavia and most ventures are likely to be in the marketing sphere, particularly for products of industrial co-operation.
+Hungary has repeatedly emphasized the need for specialization in the engineering sector and the speed up of standardization generally within CMEA. - 121.
+The new law enacting the 1970 Decree on Foreign Investment which came into effect last year allows the establishment of joint enterprises on Hungarian as well as foreign soil particularly for market research and marketing The law provides for foreign legal entities, companies and corporations to participate in associations formed in Hungary to the extent of 49% holding by the non-Hungarian partner (this may be in the form of joint enter-prises, joint stock companies or limited liability companies).
+The Hungarian Government, for its part guarantees free transfer of profits and repatriation of capital, via the National Bank of Hungary, in the investor's own currency. apply to both Communist and non-Communist partners. the Hungarians have made it clear that western investment and involvement will not be permitted as for example, on the scale it is in Yugoslavia and most ventures are likely to be in the marketing sphere, particularly for products of industrial co-operation.
 Indeed some official commentators on the new law have claimed that it cannot allow shared ownership of a producing as distinct from a marketing or planning enterprise as this would be contrary to a clause of the Hungarian constitution.
 Equity partnership has not been ruled out but is unlikely to materialize in the near future.

-102. Hungary is likely to continue her aggressive pursuit of western technology both purchasing machinery and equipment, mainly on credit and through co-operation agreements.
+122. Hungary is likely to continue her aggressive pursuit of Western technology both purchasing machinery and equipment, mainly on credit and through co-operation agreements.
 The resultant improvement in product quality should make Hungarian finished goods more acceptable in western markets.
 This will be particularly important in the context of Hungarian relations with the enlarged EEC, given the uncertain future for agricultural exports under the application of the common agricultural policy.